natural gas pipelines bring natural gas from the Gulf Coast and West Virginia/Ohio/Pennsylvania into Virginia

 Virginia imports over 50% of its natural gas via pipeline from out-of-state sources.
-Some natural gas is produced in southwestern Virginia, including methane from coal beds in the Appalachian Plateau and natural gas from shale formations, extracted after fracking.
-In addition, a tiny amount of methane is captured at landfills and even at wastewater treatment plants.
+A significant amount of natural gas is produced in southwestern Virginia, primarily methane from coal beds in the Appalachian Plateau.
+A tiny amount of methane is captured at landfills and even at wastewater treatment plants.

-In Virginia, two commercial oil fields produce gas as well as fluids.
-In reverse, when natural gas is brought to the surface and pressure is lowered, some hydrocarbon molecules condense into liquid - so oil fields produce some gas, and gas fields produce some oil.
-The condensates or natural gas liquids extracted from the Marcellus Shale gas in western Pennsylvania/Ohio provide raw material for refineries around Pittsburgh and Philadelphia, while the gas itself provides energy for refinery operations as well a shipment to the East Coast.
+In Virginia, two commercial oil fields produce natural gas as well as fluids.
+When natural gas is brought to the surface and the pressure is lowered, some hydrocarbon molecules condense from their gaseous state into liquid.
+Oil fields produce some gas, and gas fields produce some oil.

-Natural gas from a well (or a landfill) includes unwanted gases, such as water vapor and hydrogen sulfide, in addition to valuable hydrocarbons.
-The vapor and hydrogen sulfide must be stripped out near the well before natural gas can be shipped far in a pipeline, to avoid rust and other damage to the pipes and valves.
+Natural gas is treated before being distributed in a pipeline.
+Gas wells produce unwanted gases such as water vapor and hydrogen sulfide, in addition to valuable hydrocarbons.
+The water and hydrogen sulfide must be stripped out near the well before natural gas can be shipped in a pipeline, to avoid rust and other damage to the pipes and valves.

-Coal bed methane is different.
-It includes roughly 10% carbon dioxide, but lacks much of the water vapor and other contaminating components found in "conventional" natural gas wells.
-Virginia's coal bed methane wells also lack the valuable liquid condensates, but require less processing before the gas can be transported via pipelines.1
+Coal bed methane includes roughly 10% carbon dioxide, but lacks much of the water vapor and other contaminating components found in "conventional" natural gas wells.
+Virginia's coal bed methane wells also lack the valuable liquid condensates, but require less processing before the gas can be transported via pipeline.1

 During World War Two, the Federal government built two pipelines to bring oil from Texas to factories manufacturing industrial products in the Ohio River Valley, Philadelphia region, and ultimately New York/New Jersey.
 Pipeline transport was more expensive than shipping oil in tankers, but an inland route was needed to avoid the threat of German U-boats along the Atlantic Ocean coast.